Spring Semester 2021 FAQs:

 Attended 3 or more academic years (at least 6 semesters/9 quarters/9 trimesters, not including summers) of post-secondary education taught solely in English and received a bachelor’s or master’s degree from a college or university where English was the language of instruction.

-If you qualify for the waiver, please indicate that in your application.
-You will be required to upload supporting documentation stating “I meet the English Language Proficiency waiver requirements.”
+If you qualify for the waiver and do not plan to submit a score, please indicate this in the international section of your application.
+You will be required to upload supporting documentation stating your request to waive the English Language Proficiency Exam requirement and your reason(s) for qualifying.

 Yes.
 We strongly encourage international applicants to complete the InitialView interview and writing sample.
 While this is not a required component of the application, it is an excellent way to add another dimension to your candidacy that the Simon Admissions Committee will use as part of the holistic review of your application.